 The existing authentication scheme for Bugzilla uses email addresses as the primary user ID, and a password to authenticate that user.
 All places within Bugzilla that require a user ID (e.g assigning a bug) use the email address.
 The LDAP authentication builds on top of this scheme, rather than replacing it.
 The initial log-in is done with a username and password for the LDAP directory.
 Bugzilla tries to bind to LDAP using those credentials and, if successful, tries to map this account to a Bugzilla account.
 If an LDAP mail attribute is defined, the value of this attribute is used, otherwise the "emailsuffix" parameter is appended to LDAP username to form a full email address.
 If an account for this address already exists in the Bugzilla installation, it will log in to that account.
 If no account for that email address exists, one is created at the time of login.
 (In this case, Bugzilla will attempt to use the "displayName" or "cn" attribute to determine the user's full name.)
-After authentication, all other user-related tasks are still handled by email address.
+After authentication, all other user-related tasks are still handled by email address, not LDAP username.
+For example, bugs are still assigned by email address and users are still queried by email address.

 Because the Bugzilla account is not created until the first time a user logs in, a user who has not yet logged is unknown to Bugzilla.
 This means they cannot be used as an assignee or QA contact (default or otherwise), added to any CC list, or any other such operation.
 One possible workaround is the bugzilla_ldapsync.rb script in the contrib directory.
-Another possible solution is fixing bug 201069 (https://bugzilla.mozilla.org/show_bug.cgi?id=201069).
+Another possible solution is fixing bug 201069 (https://bugzilla.mozilla.org/show bug.cgi?id=201069).